haagahelia/ohke-teknologiat/06_ohjelmistoarkkitehtuurit_ja_patternit/docker-test/docker-demo-PublishedVersion/README.md

 ## First install Docker Engine and Docker Compose to your computer

+Some of the needed [Docker links and info](../Docker.pdf).

-For Linux or Linux VM in Windows install 1.
+1. For Linux or Linux VM in Windows install 1.
 Docker Engine and 2.
 Docker Compose (But NOT the Docker Desktop).

-For Windows and Mac, install the Docker Desktop (Installs also the Docker Engine and Docker Compose)
+1. For Windows install the Docker Desktop (Installs also the Docker Engine and Docker Compose)

+1. For Mac install the Docker Desktop (Installs also the Docker Engine and Docker Compose)

 * Windows: While installing I selected the recommended "WSL 2" instead of "Hyper-V something".
 (Might spoil your other VMs though!).